Clarinet, Bass Clarinet

 DSO member since 2007

 Shannon Orme was appointed Bass Clarinet of the Detroit Symphony Orchestra in 2007.
 Prior to joining the DSO, she was co-principal of the Hyogo Performing Arts Center Orchestra in Japan.
-She has also performed with the Chicago Symphony, New York Philharmonic, Philadelphia Orchestra, National Symphony Orchestra, Toronto Symphony, IRIS Orchestra, Bergen Filharmoniske and the World Orchestra for Peace.
-Shannon spends her summers at the Grand Teton Music Festival, where she is also a frequent chamber musician.
+She has also performed with the Chicago Symphony, New York Philharmonic, Philadelphia Orchestra, National Symphony Orchestra, Toronto Symphony, IRIS Orchestra, Bergen Filharmoniske, and the World Orchestra for Peace.
+Orme spends her summers at the Grand Teton Music Festival, where she is also a frequent chamber musician.

-Shannon is a Buffet Crampon Performing Artist.
+Orme is a Buffet Crampon Performing Artist.